Privacy policy

 How Is Your Information Stored?

-Personal information is stored both electronically and in paper.
+Personal information is stored both electronically or in hard-copy format.

 Electronic data is held on password- protected devices and within password-protected files accessible only to me.